Three Cheese Bisque

 - Add in the potatoes, white wine, chicken stock, and thyme, and cover the pot, cooking for about 20 minutes.

 - Remove your pot from the heat and add the half & half and all three kinds of cheese.
 Use an immersion blender to get that creaminess that bisques are known for.
+(You can also do an additional strain, notes are in the recipe.)

 - Top it off with the bacon and a little more cheese, if you wish!
 Serve it with some homemade breadsticks for a comforting and delicious meal.